 Mindfulness training includes non-judgmental awareness (Bamber and Schneider 3).

-If your source has three or more authors: In parentheses write the first author’s last name followed by “et al.” (short for “and others” in Latin) and then the page number where you found the information
+In parentheses write the first author’s last name followed by “et al.” (short for “and others” in Latin) and then the page number where you found the information.

 ex: (Qin et al. 172)